matrix-org/matrix-spec-proposals/proposals/3754-removing-profile-info.md

 ```

 To identify the change, the `m.room.member` and `m.presence` events sent following the call to one of these two
-endpoints MUST include the changed key with a `null` value.
-Subsequent `m.room.member` events SHOULD omit the deleted
-key altogether.
+endpoints MUST remove the corresponding key.

-To reflect those changes, omitting the `avatar_url` field in the body of the request to `PUT […]/avatar_url` or
+To pair with the new endpoints, omitting the `avatar_url` field in the body of the request to `PUT […]/avatar_url` or
 the `displayname` field in the body of the request to `PUT […]/displayname` is now deprecated.
 They can be marked as
 required in a future MSC.